UPDATED: AUGUST 11, 2023 | 2 MIN READ

 Does home insurance cover foundation movement or sagging floors?

-Homeowners insurance often does not cover foundation damage caused by shifting or settling earth or sagging floors caused by rotten floor joists.
-You will likely need additional coverage if the damage was caused by a flood or an earthquake.
+Homeowners insurance often doesn’t cover foundation damage caused by shifting or settling earth or sagging floors caused by rotten floor joists.
+You’ll likely need additional coverage if the damage was caused by a flood or an earthquake.

 How much does foundation repair cost?

 The cost to repair your foundation will depend on the specific issue and the severity of the damage.
 The national average cost for foundation repair ranges between $5,000 and $10,000.1

 It’s essential to keep an eye on your home’s foundation for potential problems and take steps to prevent avoidable foundation damage, as repairs can be expensive.
 If you live in an area prone to flooding or earthquakes, you should consider purchasing an earthquake and/or flooding insurance policy to protect your foundation.

 As the name suggests, a home’s foundation is the most important element because it serves as the foundation for the rest of the home, providing safety and security for the homeowner and their family.
 No matter how minor, damage to the foundation can cause significant problems throughout the house.

 Homeowners should be proactive in checking their foundations and ensuring they’ve the correct homeowners coverage for foundation repairs.
 Call us or complete our quote form to see rates in your area.